simplelocalize/vscode-simplelocalize/README.md

 ## License

 This extension is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Release Notes